-Carrot always works better than stick as far as your own mind is concerned.
+Carrot always works better than stick as far as your mind is concerned.

 REALISE THAT PERFECTIONISM IS A LIE

 Perfectionism drives people crazy.
-The idea that the best possible outcome or representation of themselves has not materialised drives them mad and keeps them in an unhappy place where they think they are failing short simply by virtue of their own impossible targets.
+The idea that the best possible outcome or representation of themselves has not materialised makes them mad and keeps them in an unhappy place where they think they are falling short of their own impossible targets.

-You don’t have to be the perfect person in order to bring your self-esteem into your control.
-You do, however, have to be the best you.
+You don’t have to be the perfect person to bring your self-esteem into your control.
+You do have to be the best you.